real1900/jitsi_meet_plugin/README.md

 # jitsi_meet

-Jitsi Meet Plugin for Flutter clone from https://github.com/gunschu/jitsi_meet.git.
+Jitsi Meet Plugin for Flutter clone from https://github.com/gunschu/jitsi_meet.git with additional support for web.
-The idea is to be integrated in the plugin.. meanwhile...

 ## Support for WEB